 The Individual Retirement Account (IRA) is one of the most popular tools for Americans to build up savings for retirement.
 Traditional IRAs are flexible and offer a variety of investment options.
 You decide how much you want to invest (up to a maximum allowed per year) and how often to contribute to your IRA.
-As long as you’re under the age of 70½ and are earning income (income from investments is not considered “earned”), you’re eligible to contribute.
+As long as you’re earning income (income from investments is not considered “earned”), you’re eligible to contribute.

 What traditional IRAs offer

 - No taxes until money is withdrawn

 - Eligibility even if you’re in another retirement plan